devjanaprime/cyclops/readme.md

 pageInfo
 --------
-This object is your bsic page info.
+This object is your basic page info.
 Of note is the iconSize, which dictates the size of the visor icons.

 ```javascript
 var pageInfo = {